UniTS - A Unified Multi-Task Time Series Model

 Overview of UniTS

-UniTS is a unified time series model that processes various tasks with shared parameters without resorting to any task-specific modules.
+UniTS is a unified time series model that processes generative and predictive tasks with shared parameters.
 UniTS achieves competitive performance in trained tasks and can perform zero-shot inference on novel tasks without the need for additional parameters.
-UniTS makes the following novel contributions:
+This capability is achieved through the following model design:

 In a challenging multi-domain/task setting, a single UniTS with fully shared weights successfully handles 38 diverse tasks, indicating its potential as a unified time series model.
 UniTS outperforms top-performing baselines, which require data and task-specific modules, by achieving the highest average performance and the best results on 27 out of the total 38 tasks.